Table of content

 Risks and side effects

-Acupuncture is considered safe when done by a trained and licensed professional who is competent and uses sterile needles.
+Acupuncture is safe when done by a trained and licensed professional who is competent and uses sterile needles.

 You should tell your acupuncturist if: